 Slovenian Railways operate domestic trains and they are often more spacious and comfortable than buses and travelling by train can also be cheaper.
 The trains are great if you are going a long distance and you can easily purchase tickets at the train stations or once on the train.

 Connections between other countries are also very good.
-You can travel to Italy, Austria, Hungary, Croatia, Czech Republic, Germany and Switzerland on a direct train from Slovenia.
+You can travel to Italy, Austria, Hungary, Croatia, the Czech Republic, Germany and Switzerland on a direct train from Slovenia.